4ms/stm32mp1-baremetal/README.md

 There's also a handy script to automatically mount and copy and unmount the drive.
 ```
-scripts/partition-sdcard-and-copy-bootloader.sh build/myapp.uimg /dev/sdXX
+scripts/copy-app-to-sdcard.sh build/myapp.uimg /dev/sdXX
 ```
 Where `build/myapp.uimg` is the path to the app uimg file (perhaps ctest/bare-arm.uimg) and `/dev/sdXX` is the SD Card's fourth partition, e.g. `/dev/sdc4`.
 The script will mount the SD Card partition, remove the old bare-arm.uimg file, and copy the one you provided onto the correct place.
+It's not a fool-proof script, you may need to view the source and run commands manually if it's not working on your OS.

 # 6) Debug application